National Produce Misting Day

 Amazing Produce Facts

-- Adding salt to pineapple chunks can make it taste sweeter.
+- Adding salt to pineapple chunks can make them taste sweeter.

 - Even the rind of a watermelon is edible.

-- Oranges are sold in red bags because it makes the color of the fruit look deeper.
+- Oranges are sold in red bags because they make the color of the fruit look deeper.

 - Potatoes and tomatoes are both members of the nightshade family.